-It’s becoming more and more common for people to shoot their own web videos.
+It’s becoming more and more common for people to shoot their own videos for websites.
 In most cases, it’s best to work with a professional.
 But there are situations, such as shooting a quick update for your blog or a social media post, where user-generate content works fine.

 Unfortunately, in an effort to keep costs down, and without the right knowledge and experience, there are some really sub-standard videos being produced.
 Bad lighting, sound and host presentation are sure-fire ways to get your audience to switch off.
 And the danger with this is that it can undermine your whole brand.

-Because you probably won’t have any professional lighting equipment, you are going to have to make the most of what you have.
+Because you probably won’t have any professional lighting equipment or access to a professional videographer, you are going to have to make the most of what you have.
 If you are in a room with large windows, try to sit facing the window.
 You might need to turn all the lights on in the room you are in, if natural light isn’t readily available.

 Try to avoid sitting in between the camera and a bright light source.
 Your camera will probably be set to auto-exposure and will make you look dark in the video.